 Also, your dog has its own unique circumstances that might be better suited to one New Zealand puppy school over another.

-Some of these schools specialise in certain breeds or age groups while some deal with specific areas of training such as agility.
+You’ll find one puppy school will specialise in certain breeds or age groups while another deals with specific areas of training such as agility.
 So, get your browser open on them and see which ones look like they match you and your pooch.
 Then head over and get to know them in person before committing.

 How do you keep a puppy safe at puppy school?